 NHS business rates challenge

 A court date has been confirmed for the NHS challenge spearheaded by Derby Teaching Hospitals with a further 16 trusts supporting the action.
-The legal challenge is that NHS trusts should be categorized as charities and therefore they should be given an 80% reduction on the rates they currently pay.
-The case was launched in 2017 when a revaluation of business rates led to an increase of more than 42% to the average hospital rates bill.
-This increase meant that hospitals needed to look at other ways to reduce spending.
+The legal challenge is that NHS trusts should be categorised as charities and therefore they should be given an 80% reduction on the rates they currently pay.

 If the NHS trusts are successful, there would be mandatory rates relief backdated to 2010.
 The ruling would set a precedent that would mean other NHS trusts would similarly look to have business rates reductions and backdated relief payments.
-The total amount of backdated payments could amount to is £2.4 billon.
+The total amount of backdated payments could amount to is £2.4 billion.

 Robert Hayton, head of UK business rates at Altus commented “If the case was successful it risks setting a precedent for other deserving public services, with the significant loss in revenue which goes to fund essential public services having to shift to businesses at the next revaluation in 2021 – at a time when the tax burden is already far too high.